History of Lithuania: Religion

 The predominantly East Slavic population of the Grand Duchy was mostly Eastern Orthodox, and much of the Lithuanian state's nobility also remained Orthodox.
 Unlike the common people of the Lithuanian realm, at about the time of the Union of Lublin in 1569 large portions of the nobility converted to Western Christianity.
 Following the Protestant Reformation movement, many noble families converted to Calvinism in the 1550s and 1560s, and typically a generation later, conforming to the Counter-Reformation trends in the Commonwealth, to Roman Catholicism.
 The Protestant and Orthodox presence must have been very strong, because according to an undoubtedly exaggerated early 17th-century source, "merely one in a thousand remained a Catholic" in Lithuania at that time.
 In the early Commonwealth, religious toleration was the norm and was officially enacted by the Warsaw Confederation in 1573.

 By 1750, nominal Catholics comprised about 80% of the Commonwealth's population, the vast majority of the noble citizenry, and the entire legislature.
 In the east, there were also the Eastern Orthodox Church adherents.
 However, Catholics in the Grand Duchy itself were split.
-Under half were Latin rite with strong allegiance to Rome.
-The others (mostly non-noble Ruthenians) followed the Eastern rite.
+Under half were Latin Church with strong allegiance to Rome, worshiping according to the Roman Rite.
+The others (mostly non-noble Ruthenians) followed the Byzantine Rite.
 They were the so-called Uniates, whose church was established at the Union of Brest in 1596, and they acknowledged only nominal obedience to Rome.
-At first the advantage went to the advancing Roman Catholic Church pushing back a retreating Orthodox Church.
+At first the advantage went to the advancing Catholic Church pushing back a retreating Eastern Orthodox Church.
 However, after the first partition of the Commonwealth in 1772, the Orthodox had the support of the government and gained the upper hand.
 The Russian Orthodox Church paid special attention to the Uniates (who had once been Orthodox), and tried to bring them back.
 The contest was political and spiritual, utilizing missionaries, schools, and pressure exerted by powerful nobles and landlords.
 By 1800, over 2 million of the Uniates had become Orthodox, and another 1.6 million by 1839.